saasbook/esaas-engagements/README.md

 4. Add multiple user types (e.g. CS169 staff can be both a coach and a client)
 5. Mailing customer feedback forms to customers for each iteration (Sendgrid)
 6. More authorizations to different types of users
-  - a user cannot edit/delete other users unless it is a staff/coach
+   * A user cannot edit/delete other users unless it is a staff/coach